vic21984/Victoria-Universalis/Victoria Universalis Changelog.md

+#Version 0.6 - 5/28/2021
+## Bug Fixes:
+* Fixed endless Russian Civil War in 1913 and WW1 scenarios.
+* Fixed requirements on the acquire state and demand concession cbs which allow it to only target coastal states, neighbouring states, or states that neighbour a neighbouring state.
+* Added missing cultures for Belgium in 1836 multiplayer start.
+* Fixed missing setup decisions for China and India in regular 1836 start.
+The lack of these decisions caused extremely fast Chinese and Indian westernization in v0.55 and v0.54.
+* Existing Balkan countries no longer get Russian tech after Russia wins the Russo-Turkish War.
+* Fixed Austrian cores not being removed from Hungary after Austria loses Hungarian War of Independence.

+## Map Changes:
+* A country has to either control or not be at war with the owner of Gallipoli in order to send navies through the Aegean Sea and Sea of Marmara.
+Enemies armies can land in Gallipoli from the Aegean Sea.
+* A country has to either control or not be at war with the owner of Istanbul in order to send navies through the Gulf of Varna and Sea of Marmara.
+Enemy armies can land in a province adjacent to Istanbul from the Gulf of Varna and occupy Istanbul from land.

+## General gameplay changes:
+* New dismantle nation cb is unlocked after great wars are invented.
+* Removed restrictions on acquire state and conquest cbs on west african countries at the start of the game.
+Colonial inventions still gives free no infamy conquest cbs on uncivilized african nations.
+* Disabled all historical disaster, botanical expedition, nobel prize, olypmic, sporting, suffragete, and political random events for nations at war during the 1913 and WW1 bookmarks.
+* Removed acquire massive state cb and allowed regular acquire state cb to target states over 4M pop.
+* Conquest and establish protectorate wargoals can only be used on coastal nations or neighbouring nations.
+* Total POP cap for make puppet cb increased from 2M to 5M after revolution and counterrevolution is researched.
+* AI will not use the acquire core cb unless it has more brigades than or is already at war with the target nation.
+This should help prevent some of the endless loops of AI nations deccing for cores and losing every 5 years.

+## USA:
+* USA AI will now take all of its manifest destiny cores in one war instead of declaring separate wars.

+## China:
+* Removed event that makes China instantly civilize if one of its substates civilizes.
+* Added nerf to tariff/tax efficiency.

+## Japan:
+* AI won't end sakoku on its own until 1860.
+USA can still force Japan to end sakoku through the Mathew Perry Expedition event.
+* Boshin War decision now requires 50% civilization progress and can be enacted before and after civilizing.
+* Imperial and Shogunate Japan don't start with cores on each other and only get the cores via the Boshin War decision.

+## Africa:
+* Added new West and Central African kingdoms to 1836 start date.

+## Italy:
+* Made Italian minors less likely to war each other at the start.

+## Austria
+* Added decision to give up cores on Italian land if Italy owns Lombardia, Venice, and either South Tirol or Fruili.

+## Germany:
+* Prussian AI won't fire ems decision until it has formed NGF.

 # Version 0.55b - 5/11/2021
 ## Bug Fixes:
 * Fixed countries starting with incorrect starting cultures in the Multiplayer Grand Campaign bookmark.